joelburget/website/posts/plaintext.md

 From a developer point of view, the biggest thing I can see that we're giving up is well-known, finely tuned tools (vim, grep, etc).
 These tools have had man-years of work put in, by *really* good developers.[^grep]

 So, is giving up plain text worth it?
 Maybe not initially.
 We'll have to give up tools we've been using for years.
 They're comfortable and familiar, but they haven't changed much in years.
 It feels like we're approaching the limit of what can be done with the current generation of tooling.
 I can't see programmers 30 years from now programming in fundamentally the same way as we program today.
 The benefits of a richer representation are overwhelming.

+[Darius Bacon](https://github.com/darius) also points out that there's a 50+ year history of structure editors.
+Why haven't they spread more and why would that change now?
+There is some folklore that in projects like the [Cornell Program Synthesizer](http://core.ac.uk/download/pdf/21750999.pdf), allowing programs to pass through illegal states makes editing much easier.

 ## Conclusion